-Implementation of the Plan is allocated to the following roles: Arbor Coordinator (Parks and Natural Environment Department); and the Team Leader Arbor Compliance.
-These roles ensure the Plan is applied throughout the municipality and that effective performance and compliance monitoring is maintained.
+Implementation of the Plan is allocated to the following roles: Arbor Coordinator (Parks and Natural Environment Department) and Team Leader Arbor.
+This role ensure the Plan is applied throughout the municipality and that effective performance and compliance monitoring is maintained.
 Electrical line clearance works within the municipality are undertaken under contract and supported by Council's internal staff including two Inspection Arborists and a number of field staff.

-Name: Callan Walker Position: Arbor Coordinator
+Name: Dale Belmore Position: Arbor Coordinator